- The NBA hasn’t expanded in more than a decade.

 6. San Diego

 The Buffalo Braves arrived in San Diego in 1978 and were renamed the Clippers.
 The marriage lasted for all of six years before the Clippers, without league approval, bolted for Los Angeles in 1984.

-Thirty-five years after the astonishing exit, the NBA hasn’t returned to the nation’s 29th-largest market sits without an NBA team.
+Thirty-five years later, the NBA hasn’t returned to the nation’s 27th-largest market.

 In March 2019, city officials and potential investors in Raleigh launched an MLB expansion campaign.
-As MLB expansion talks have cooled over the last year, there’s been no serious talk of Raleigh as a possible destination.
+As MLB expansion talks have cooled, there’s been no serious conversations of Raleigh as a possible destination.
 Same for the NBA.

-There are no indications the city, the largest piece of the 27th-largest market, would pursue an NBA team to pair with the Carolina Hurricanes.
+There are no indications the city, the largest piece of the 24th-largest market, would pursue an NBA team to pair with the Carolina Hurricanes.